 The first step to going abroad is to attend a Sharks Abroad Information Session.

-Information sessions are held every Monday and Wednesday at 9AM and 4PM.
+Information sessions are held every Monday and Friday at 12PM in the Office of International Affairs, Located in the Horvitz Building 2nd Floor.
 No sign up is necessary, just stop in!

 In these sessions, we go over everything you need to know about going abroad including: